rrvt/WixApp/README.md

 ## Updates

+### Update 9/28/22

+A little name change in the WXD file.

 ### Update 9/10/22

 Win11 uses the Wix icon identifier as the label in the Apps/Startup list.
 Unfortunately I chose a